-Analyzes at 45 years old.
-What tests for female hormones need to be taken with menopause: basic research.
+Tests at 45 years old.
+What tests for female hormones should be taken during menopause: basic studies.
 PSA test - prostate specific antigen

-It is generally accepted that health problems in men begin after 40 years.
-This statement leads to the fact that many of the stronger sex go to the doctor with already advanced diseases.
-But this could have been avoided by going through an ultrasound scan only once a year, which includes an examination of the male genital organs and literally several types of tests.
+It is generally accepted that health problems in men begin after 40 years of age.
+This statement leads to the fact that many representatives of the stronger sex go to the doctor with already advanced diseases.
+But this could have been avoided by undergoing an ultrasound scan just once a year, which included an examination of the male genital organs and literally several types of tests.

-Urologist's appointment - 1000 rubles.
-Doctor's consultation based on the results of an ultrasound scan and tests - only 500 rubles. (at the request of the patient).
-Complex ultrasound of the small pelvis - 1000 rubles.
-Complex ultrasound of the abdominal cavity - 1000 rubles.
+Appointment with a urologist - 1000 rubles.
+Consultation with a doctor based on the results of ultrasound and tests - only 500 rubles. (at the request of the patient).
+Comprehensive pelvic ultrasound - 1000 rubles.
+Comprehensive ultrasound of the abdominal cavity - 1000 rubles.

-Urologists and other specialists who treat men argue that after 30 years, men's health cannot be 100% perfect.
-By this age, pathologies associated with complications accumulate. , which, in their youth, many Don Juans could not avoid.
-Joints in men hurt, the spine is a consequence of physical exertion.
-Almost everyone has problems with the lungs and organs of the digestive tract - a consequence of bad habits and poor nutrition. hereditary diseases are manifested.
+Urologists and other specialists treating men argue that after 30 years of age, men's health cannot be 100% perfect.
+By this age, pathologies associated with complications accumulate , which, due to their youth, many Don Juans were unable to avoid.
+Men's joints and spine hurt - a consequence of physical activity.
+Almost everyone has problems with the lungs and gastrointestinal tract - a consequence of bad habits and poor nutrition. hereditary diseases appear.

-It is important not to miss the onset of the disease at an early stage, especially if parents or close relatives have fallen victim to cancer, diabetes, cardiovascular pathologies.
+It is important not to miss the onset of the disease at an early stage, especially if parents or close relatives have become victims of cancer, diabetes, or cardiovascular pathologies.

-Regularly checking your health is the norm, even if a man feels completely healthy.
+Regularly checking your health is the norm, even if a man feels absolutely healthy.
 Moreover, this can be done very inexpensively and very quickly by visiting a specialized clinic.

-What ultrasound and tests you need to undergo: a gentleman's kit for a comprehensive examination
+What ultrasounds and tests do you need to undergo: a gentleman’s kit for a comprehensive examination

-The number of necessary preventive procedures is growing every year.
-The body does not get younger, the propensity for diseases increases, therefore, more and more organs require research.
+Every year the number of necessary preventive procedures is growing.
+The body does not get younger, the susceptibility to diseases increases, therefore, more and more organs require research.
 But examining the body from head to toe is a utopia, because there are countless possible pathologies.
-A reasonable solution is to limit ourselves to the organ systems that are most fragile in terms of susceptibility to disease.
+A reasonable solution is to limit ourselves to the most “fragile” organ systems in terms of susceptibility to disease.

-The minimum examination schedule for a man without a particular pathological heredity is as follows:
+The minimum examination schedule for a man without any particular pathological heredity is as follows:

 Age Surveys Specialists